List of Stargate games: Stargate SG-1 Roleplaying Game (2021)

 The Stargate SG-1 Roleplaying Game is a role-playing game based on the Canadian-American television series Stargate SG-1.
 It was developed by Wyvern Gaming through a collaboration with MGM, and was originally set to be released in 2020, but was later postponed to a 2021 release date, starting with a Kickstarter in October 2020.
 The game is based on the Dungeons & Dragons 5th edition Open Game License.

+Stargate SG-1 board game (2004)

+Fleet Games produced a board game based on the TV series.

 Video games

 Stargate (1994, handheld)

 The first Stargate video game film tie-in was a Tetris-like puzzle game released for the Nintendo Game Boy in 1994 and the Sega Game Gear in 1995.
-It was developed by Probe Entertainment and published by Acclaim Entertainment.
+It was developed by Probe Software and published by Acclaim Entertainment.

-Stargate (1994, console)
+Stargate (1995, console)

-Simply titled Stargate, this movie tie-in was an action game where the player controlled Jack O'Neil.
-This game was developed by Probe Entertainment and published by Acclaim Entertainment for Super Nintendo Entertainment System and Mega Drive in 1994.
+Simply titled Stargate, this movie tie-in was an action game where the player controlled Jack O'Neill.
+This game was developed by Probe Entertainment for the Sega Genesis and Tantalus Interactive for the Super NES and published by Acclaim Entertainment in 1995.